 Size: 10 – 30cm in height; 7 – 15cm in width

-Known as the ‘Cardinal Flower’, Lobelia cardinalis is an unusual stem plant native to North America.
-Seen often in Dutch-style aquascaping, this adaptable plant is easily grouped and pruned into neat rows of variable height.
-In an open aquarium, it will extend beyond the water’s surface attractively: submersed leaves will be light-green in colour whereas emersed leaves will take on darker hues, and true to its name, emersed plants may bear a beautiful spike of scarlet flowers.
-Submersed leaves may also sport cardinal-coloured undersides.
+Known as the ‘Cardinal Flower’, Lobelia cardinalis is an unusally shaped stem plant native to North America.
+It is a moderately easy plant which is difficult to kill but it will grow much faster in high light with CO2 addition .
+One of the most widely used aquarium plants. it is very popular in Dutch-style aquascaping.
+This adaptable plant is easily grouped and pruned into neat rows of variable height and can be easily worked into any aesthetic.
+In an open aquarium, it can extend beyond the water’s surface attractively: submersed leaves will be medium-green in colour whereas emersed leaves will take on darker hues, and true to its name, emersed plants may bear a beautiful spike of scarlet flowers.
+Submersed leaves may also sport cardinal-coloured undersides given enough light.

-L. cardinalis is well-suited to beginners and may be grown in low-tech tanks.
-Although it will tolerate low-intensity lighting, high-intensity lighting will promote lush, compact growth.
-Likewise, although CO2 supplementation and water column fertilization are not required, they will encourage vigorous growth.
-Higher nitrate (10-20ppm), phosphate (1-2ppm), and micronutrient dosing will yield the best results.
+Lobelia is a good beginner aquarium plant and may be easily grown in low-tech tanks.
+Although it will tolerate low light, high-intensity lighting will promote lush, sprawling, compact growth.
+Likewise, although CO2 supplementation and water column fertilization are not required, they will encourage vigorous growth rates and pearling.
+Higher nitrate (10-20ppm), phosphate (1-2ppm), and micronutrient dosing yield the best results.
 Healthy plants will likely produce numerous side shoots as well as nodal roots, which can be carefully pruned away.
 Plant tops may be clipped and re-planted to propagate.